 - Any business that receives and sends Euro to and from Europe.

-Questions to Ask when Opening an European bank account
+Questions to Ask When Opening a European bank account

 Choosing whether to open an account with a traditional bank or a digital bank can depend largely on a comparison of the charges and fees.
 To make an informed decision you should find out the cost of transferring funds in different currencies or countries.
 If you make regular or large transfers in euro then the optimum solution is often a euro account.
 The most important thing you need to find out before opening a new account at any bank is the charges and fees for your specific account.
 Fees and charges differ from bank to bank and can include a monthly set fee, fees for transfers, and fees for receiving and sending money.
 The charges may depend on the number of transactions you make within the month or year.
 Another important point is whether your account allows you to hold several currencies simultaneously.